huscse/yourayah/README.md

 # 🌿 Ayah For You

 **A mood-based Quranic reflection app**
-Get a personalized Quranic verse (Ayah) each day based on how you're feeling — sad, happy, anxious, grateful, and more.
+Get a personalized Quranic verse (Ayah) based on how you're feeling — sad, happy, anxious, grateful, and more.

 ---